puppetlabs-toy-chest/puppetlabs-opennebula/README.markdown

 ### Requirements

-So this module was predominantly tested on with:
+So this module was predominantly tested on:

 * Puppet 2.7.0rc4
 * Debian Wheezy